platformsh/platformsh-docs/src/administration/web.md

 ## Header

-Within a project’s environment, the management console exposes 4 main actions and 4 drop-down command options that you can use to interface with your environments.
+Within a project`s environment, the management console exposes 4 main actions and 4 drop-down command options that you can use to interface with your environments.

 ![Header](/images/header_new.png)